Last updated on: 2nd March 2022.

 We use your information to provide the services you've requested, create and maintain your accounts, and keep an eye out for unauthorized activity on your accounts.
 We also use it to communicate with you about the products you're currently using, your customer support requests, new products you may like, chances for you to give us feedback, and policy updates.
 We analyze the information we collect to understand user needs and to improve our websites and services.

 We're required to have a legal basis for collecting and processing your information.
 In most cases, we either have your consent or need the information to provide the service you've requested from us.
 When that's not the case, we must demonstrate that we have another legal basis, such as our legitimate business interests.

 You can decline certain kinds of information use either by not providing the information in the first place or by opting out later.
 You can also disable cookies to prevent your browser from giving us information, but if you do so, certain website features may not work properly.
-We completely disable third-party cookies from all Zoho websites and products.
+We completely disable non-essential and intrusive third-party cookies from all Zoho websites and products.